Tuning without Peeking: Provable Generalization Bounds and Robust LLM Post-Training: Additional Theoretical Results and Proofs

-\end{proof} This means that no matter how large $s$ is, retrofitting can only produce a number of different outputs upper-bounded by the product over the \(k_i\), which represent the number of possible data-dependent choices per iteration - e.g., $2^b$ for algorithms with $k_i\leq 2$ and $b$ iterations.
+\end{theoremUnboxed} \begin{proof} \cref{bou} is an immediate consequence of \cref{eq:impact}.
+If $A(m_0,D):=$\retrofit{} $(m_0,\w,D,a,b)$, then vulnerability to data extraction as in \cref{unfaireq} immediately implies that $\{E( A(m_0,D_i)); i \in \{1,\dots,n\} \}$ has cardinal at least $n$, and therefore $\{A(m_0,D_i);i\in \{1,\dots,n\}\}$ has cardinal at least $n$.
+If $2^b>n$ and $k_i\leq 2$, this contradicts~\cref{bou}. \end{proof} This means that no matter how large $s$ is, retrofitting can only produce a number of different outputs upper-bounded by the product over the \(k_i\), which represent the number of possible data-dependent choices per iteration - e.g., $2^b$ for algorithms with $k_i\leq 2$ and $b$ iterations.